SansGuidon/bookmarks/README.md

 * [Terraform Best Practices](https://www.terraform-best-practices.com/) - free book with most of best-practices and recommendations for Terraform users
 * [Anton Babenko](https://fosdem.org/2019/schedule/event/terraform_best_practices/) - [Videos] (2019) Codifying infrastructure with Terraform for the future | be aware of principles related to management of Terraform resources, Terraform modules best-practices and some CI/CD principles applicable to infrastructure management and deployments.
 * [HashiCorp Learn](https://learn.hashicorp.com/terraform/?track=getting-started#getting-started) - Getting Started - AWS | In this introduction to Terraform, you will learn how to use Terraform to build infrastructure in AWS.
+* [Regis Wilson](https://medium.com/driven-by-code/the-terrors-and-joys-of-terraform-88bbd1aa4359) - (2019) The Terrors and Joys of Terraform

 ## Travis CI
 * [Tavis CI Docs](https://docs.travis-ci.com/user/common-build-problems/#Troubleshooting-Locally-in-a-Docker-Image) - Troubleshooting Locally in a Docker Image, useful if you have troubles with travis CI